Logiqx/gps-wizard/docs/README.md

 #### File Writers

-The following formats can all be loaded using dedicated file readers:
+The following formats can all be saved using dedicated file readers:

 - [CSV](formats/csv.md) - Comma-separated Values.
   - Useful for adhoc analysis in Excel.